ripeda/macOS-Pkg-Builder/README.md

                             Default: None
                             Optional.
 Requires 'pkg_as_distribution' to be True.

+    pkg_background:         Path to the background image for the distribution package.
+                            Default: None
+                            Optional.
+Requires 'pkg_as_distribution' to be True.

+    pkg_background_dark:    Path to the dark background image for the distribution package.
+                            If not provided, the light background will be used.
+                            Default: None
+                            Optional.
+Requires 'pkg_as_distribution' to be True.

     File Structure:
         {
             # Source: Destination
             "~/Developer/MyApp.app": "/Applications/MyApp.app",
             "~/Developer/MyLaunchDaemon.plist": "/Library/LaunchDaemons/com.myapp.plist",
         }
 """
 ```